-In making the forward-looking statements and forward-looking information, the Company has made such statements based on assumptions and analyses on certain factors which are inherently uncertain.
-Uncertainties include among others: (i) the inherently speculative nature of the Company's business; (ii) the availability of financing required to sustain the Company on terms acceptable to the Company; (iii) the uncertainty as to whether the Company will ever be able to successfully establish profitable mining operations; (iv) Fury's ability to exercise significant control over the Company; (v) the Company's ability to compete in a competitive market; (vi) the prices of silver, gold and other metals; (vii) the commercial uncertainty of mineral resources; (viii) geological characteristics; (ix) unforeseen technological and engineering problems; (x) metallurgical characteristics of the mineralization; (xi) the adequacy of infrastructure and rehabilitation or upgrade of existing infrastructure; (xii) the availability of equipment and facilities necessary to complete development; (xiii) risks related to environmental regulation; (xiv) the Company's ability to maintain good relationships with communities local to its project; (xv) the exposure to various levels of political, economic and social risks; (xvi) the reliance on key personnel or other roles that require specialized skills and knowledge; (xvii) the availability and productivity of skilled labour; (xviii) the impact that market activity could have on the trading price of our Common Shares; (xix) changes in laws or regulations; (xx) the regulation of the mining industry by various governmental agencies; (xxi) the Company's title to its mineral projects; (xxii) costs of land reclamation; (xxiii) the Company's ability to realize benefits from its corporate actions; (xxiv) the cost of consumables and mining and processing equipment; (xxv) the impact of climate change; (xxvi) litigation risks; (xxvii) the effect of the COVID-19 pandemic; (xxviii) currency fluctuations; (xxix) impacts caused by Russia's military invasion of Ukraine; (xxx) the integrity of the Company's information technology systems; and (xxxi) market perception of junior mining companies.
+Forward-looking statements involve significant risks and uncertainties, should not be read as guarantees of future performance or results, and will not necessarily be accurate indicators of whether or not such results will be achieved.
+A number of factors could cause actual results to differ materially from the results discussed in the forward-looking statements, including, but not limited to, the factors discussed above and below and under "Risk Factors", as well as uncertainties including, among others: risks associated with the inherently speculative nature of the Company's business; the anticipated substantial future capital expenditures associated with exploration and development of the Company's assets and the availability of financing required to sustain the Company on terms acceptable to the Company; the uncertainty as to whether the Company will ever be able to successfully establish profitable mining operations; Fury Gold Mine's ability to exercise significant control over the Company; the Company's ability to compete in a competitive market; risks associated with the volatility of the prices of silver, gold and other metals; risks inherent in the commercial uncertainty of mineral resources; geological characteristics; unforeseen technological and engineering problems; metallurgical characteristics of the mineralization; the adequacy of infrastructure and rehabilitation or upgrade of existing infrastructure; the availability of equipment and facilities necessary to complete development; environmental risks related to exploration and mining operations and related regulations; the Company's ability to maintain good relationships with communities local to its projects; the exposure to various levels of political, economic and social risks; the reliance on key personnel or other roles that require specialized skills and knowledge; risks associated with working in remote regions; the availability and productivity of skilled labour; the potential for management of the Company to have interests that diverge from those of the Company; the Company's history of not paying dividends; the Company's ability to issue an unlimited number of Common Shares; the impacted of future sales of Common Shares by the Company; the impact that market activity could have on the trading price of our Common Shares; the impact that securities or industry analysts recommendations may have changes in laws or regulations; the regulation of the mining industry by various governmental agencies; the Company's title to its mineral projects; costs of land payments, royalties and work commitments; costs associated with land reclamation; the Company's limited operating history; the Company's ability to realize benefits from its corporate actions; the cost of consumables and mining equipment; the impact of climate change; litigation risks; interest rates; the impact of past and future public health crises; inflation; economic impacts caused by Russia's military invasion of Ukraine, the ongoing conflict between Israel and Hamas or other sources of global instability; the integrity of the Company's information technology systems; uncertainty in the global economy caused by the threat or imposition of tariffs; and market perception of junior mining companies.
+New risks may emerge from time to time and the importance of current factors may change from time to time and it is not possible for the Company to predict all such factors, changes in such factors and to assess in advance the impact of such factor on its business or the extent to which any factor, or combination of factors, may cause actual results to differ materially from those contained in any forward-looking statements contained in or incorporated by reference in this AIF.